AITHM/ACMI/src/posts/a-modelling-analysis-of-strategies-for-relaxing-covid-19-social-distancing.md

 ---
 title: A modelling analysis of strategies for relaxing COVID-19 social distancing
 date: 2020-05-25T02:00:23.625Z
-organisation: Department of Computer Science and Software Engineering
+organisation: Department of Computer Science & Software Engineering
 author: Dr George J. Milne, Simon Xie, Dana Poklepovich
 preview: "The ability of countries to contain and control COVID-19 virus transmission via social distancing is critical in the absence of a vaccine. "